Fresh Corn, Zucchini and Black Bean Enchiladas

 A “sauce” made from fresh corn kernels, garlic, salt and pepper.

 How To Make Fresh Corn Enchiladas

 And in these enchiladas?
 It’s mixed in with the filling, which includes more fresh corn, zucchini and black beans.

 Making it so creamy and almost like corn chowder.
 IN YOUR ENCHILADAS!
 But not like soupy or anything weird.

 It gets rolled up into tortillas, topped with some salsa verde and of course some cheese.
-I use gouda here because it pairs so well with the filling, but I think if you switched that up with something else it would be completely fine.

 We’ll pop it in the oven, let it get all nice and warm and melted, and finally finish it off with some fresh cilantro for garnish.

 It’s like summer comfort food.
 In enchilada form.
 Now that, is exactly my style.